krakenlake/vmon/README.md

 ## Features

-- hex and ASCII monitor
+- hex and ASCII memory dump
-- assembler/disassembler with hex and decimal output
+- disassembler with hex/dec output
+- assembler with hex/dec/bin input
-- currently RV64G instructions supported
+- RV64GC instructions supported (prepared for RV128)
 - (some) pseudo instructions supported
 - hex/dec/bin conversion
 - searching in memory areas
 - copying memory areas
 - exception catching
-- can be built for RV32 or RV64 targets
+- can be built for RV32/RV64/RV128 targets
 - runs in QEMU or on RISC-V hardware
+- runs in M-mode or S-mode
 - runs bare-metal or can be called from outside
 - terminal I/O via UART
 - set of included commands configurable in build process
+- supported ISA and extensions configurable in build process
 - executable can be built with or without RISC-V example code included

 ## Requirements